RVshare.com

 • Mileage: 337 miles

-• Fun Fact: Lake Tahoe is filled with 36.15 cubic miles of water, which is enough to cover the state of California in about 14 inches of water.
+• Fun fact: Lake Tahoe is filled with 36.15 cubic miles of water, which is enough to cover the state of California in about 14 inches of water.

-Top RV Rentals in San Jose, California
+Top RV Rentals Near San Jose, California

-Nearby National Parks
+National Parks

 Don't be afraid to venture off course to visit a national park on your road trip from San Jose to South Lake Tahoe, as there are a plethora of adventures to be explored!